Operation Burnt Frost: Aftermath

+The operation was widely perceived as a kinetic anti-satellite weapon test, and received scrutiny from US analysts and other countries, mainly China and Russia.

 Following the operation, China and Russia criticized the U.S. operation.
 The destruction of USA-193 came just weeks after Russia had drafted a new treaty to ban space weapons which was backed by China at a UN-sponsored forum.
 This treaty would ban the use of weapons against satellites or other spacecraft.
 This prompted the Russians to accuse the United States of using the hydrazine gas as a cover-up to test an anti-satellite (ASAT) weapon.
 They claimed that several countries’ satellites which used toxic fuel have crashed into the Earth in the past but never warranted such “extraordinary measures”.
 Furthering this notion, others have speculated that the toxic gas would have likely not survived re-entry regardless, and even if it had that the risk would be extremely small.
 These speculations have led many to believe that Operation Burnt Frost was in response to China's ASAT test on 11 January 2007 and to fear this would begin another "space race".

 Unnamed U.S. officials continued to deny that the shooting down of the satellite was in response to China's ASAT test one year prior, or that they were trying to protect classified satellite technology.
 To promote transparency, the U.S. delegation to the Committee on the Peaceful Uses of Outer Space stated that after the operation concluded, the special modifications made to the two remaining missiles and three naval vessels were removed and that the United States "has no plans to adapt any technology from this extraordinary effort for use on any current or planned weapon system."
 U.S. officials pointed out that the U.S. had no reason to prove that it could shoot down a satellite, as the U.S. had already publicly done so in the 1980s.
 Another key difference pointed out by General Cartwright was that this intercept happened at a much lower altitude, whereas China's ASAT weapon destroyed a target at a much higher altitude, which resulted in the creation of debris which continues to pose a potential hazard to other spacecraft.
 Finally, U.S. officials again affirmed that the mission's intent was to preserve human life.

+In 2022, the chair of the National Space Council, Kamala Harris, announced a unilateral moratorium on US direct-ascent (Note: This refers to anti-satellite missiles launched from Earth's surface or atmosphere.
+For anti-satellite weapons that are space-based, see Space_warfare § Co-orbital.) destructive anti-satellite weapon tests.